Muddasir-Nivian/Analytics-journey/Month-02-Excel-Advanced/Work files/README.md

-# This Folder Contains Every Practice File, Screenshots, Screen-Recordings related linked to weekly work of Month-02.
+# This Folder Contains Every Practice File, Screenshots, Screen-Recordings related linked to week-notes of Month-02.